MicrosoftDocs/minecraft-creator/creator/TestDocs/ResourcePack.md

 ### What's Next?

-With a custom texture now apart of your Minecraft world, its now time to look at Behavior Packs and how you can alter existing entity behaviors.
-In the next section, you will learn how to add an attackable behavior to a normally peaceful cow entity.
+With a custom texture now a part of your Minecraft world, its now time to look at Behavior Packs and how you can alter existing entity behaviors.
+In the next section, you will learn how to add an aggressive behavior to a normally peaceful cow entity.

 > [!div class="nextstepaction"]
 > [Behavior Pack](BehaviorPack.md)